Skip to content

 1. Regulatory Compliance

-Regulatory laws in healthcare organisations focus on providing protection to patients and promoting ethical business practices.
-Contract management ensures that all contracts comply with regulations and laws.
+Healthcare regulations focus on patient protection and ethical business practices.
+Contract management ensures that all contracts comply with applicable laws and internal policies, reducing the risk of violations.

 1. Financial Performance